SirWumpus/ioccc-ae/93/README.md

 The sequence ^? represents ASCII DEL (0x7f).
 The following escape constants are recognised:

-    backspace       \b
+    backspace       \b          ^H
-    formfeed        \f
+    formfeed        \f          ^L
-    newline         \n
+    newline         \n          ^J
-    return          \r
+    return          \r          ^M
+    escape          \e          ^[
+    tab             \t          ^I
     space           \s

-    tab             \t
+Several of the above control characters tend to be used for input and cannot be remmapped.
+Many terminal emulators may also map CR to LF or LF to CR.
+See also the `stty(1)` input settings and special keys as those will have precedence.
+It is sometimes possible to use these keys in combination with a prefix, eg. `^K^I` if the need arises.

-Also numeric escapes are possible.
+Numeric escapes are possible.
 The value represented must be between 0 and 255 inclusive.

     decimal         \ddd
     octal           \0ooo